Comfortable Positions for Breastfeeding

 To see moms latching their babies in all of these positions, watch our free preview lesson from the Simply Breastfeeding course.
 (Scroll to the bottom of the page and click the preview button.)

-P.S Because we’ve had so many people love this post, we turned it into a downloadable PDF Guide!
+P.S Because so many people love this post, we turned it into a downloadable PDF Guide!
 See below 🙂

 References and More information: